 Where to get more help

-HUD-Approved Housing Counselors.
-U.S. Department of Housing and Urban Development (HUD)-approved housing counselors can discuss options with you if you’re having trouble paying your mortgage loan or reverse mortgage loan.
+HUD-Approved Housing Counseling Agencies.
+U.S. Department of Housing and Urban Development (HUD)-approved housing counseling agencies can discuss options with you if you’re having trouble paying your mortgage loan or reverse mortgage loan.
 This may also include forbearance or a modified payment program.

 Attorneys.
 If you think you may have been a victim of a mortgage loan modification scam, you may also want to consult an attorney.
 There may be resources to assist you through your local bar association, legal aid, or if you are a servicemember, your local Legal Assistance Office.